View on GitHub

 To mark the stress and check the score.

-The whole is called prosody, dear——
+The whole is called prosody, my dear——

 The music wrapped in what you hear.